Professional headshot of Dr Yessenova wearing a dark blue top against a grey background. She is smiling.

 Areas of Research

-Political and environmental anthropology, historical anthropology, post-nuclear politics and societies.
+Political and environmental anthropology, historical anthropology, space age, post-nuclear politics and societies.

 Participation in university strategic initiatives